All About Mountain Glass Arts

 We worked tirelessly for years without taking a penny to get off the ground.
 We have grown quite a bit thanks to YOU since we began in the fall of 2002, always with a primary customer service mission.
 We have always tried to have an environmental focus as well, long before we were profitable or the word “green” was popular in our society.
 I currently LOVE serving the glass community and living in beautiful Asheville, NC.
 I enjoy the amazing food, music, community and great outdoors by trying to hike and bike as much as possible.

-I first fell in love with glass at the age of fifteen while watching my brother learn the art of lampworking.
+I first fell in love with glass at the age of 15 while watching my brother learn the art of lampworking.
 It was through him that I realized years later, I had found my calling.
-It has been a blessing to be involved in such a progressive industry with countless kindred people and being part of the awesome Mountain Glass family.
+It has been a blessing to be involved in a progressive industry with kindred people and being part of the Mountain Glass family.

 Stuart - CFO

 I started at Mountain Glass Arts Inc. back in 2009.
 I am the accountant for the company and do everything that has do to with the money side.
 I’ve been in accounting for over 25 years and to this day still love working with numbers.
 My nickname at the office is “Hound Dog”.

 Coming to Asheville in 2004 was the best thing me and my wife (Daphne) have ever done.
 Leaving the sun and beach of Orange County was easy, although some people thought we were crazy.
 We love our (Funkytown) Asheville, NC.